VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 Okay, you've decided you will start your coding **self-education** journey, and you've picked a programming language.
 Where do we go from there?
 The options are overwhelming.
 How do you even get started?
 My best advice here is **just do *something***.

 It is *really* hard to know what learning path is right for you when you are first starting.
 So I recommend just code *something* to begin learning what is suitable for you.
 The more you code, the more you'll know what works for you.
 You're never going to have a perfect lesson plan out the gate.
 Promise yourself right now, "I'm going to spend an hour coding on 'X' platform."
 It doesn't really matter what resource you are using to code.
 The hardest part is breaking that deadlock in your mind and deciding you're going to code *something*.

 Code for an hour.
 At the end of that hour, re-evaluate.
-Maybe you choose to keep doing what you were doing -- the course you are taking or the coding game you are playing is exciting, and you want to keep exploring it.
+Maybe you choose to keep doing what you were doing—the course you are taking or the coding game you are playing is exciting, and you want to keep exploring it.
 Then check in after another hour.
 Maybe you decide to take a break today, but tomorrow, for your next coding hour, you have something new to research based on what you learned coding during that hour.
 It's cheesy but true: "A journey of a thousand miles begins with a single step."
 Take that first step, and every step after that will be easier.

 08_GETTING_STARTED_PIC
-**Get started.**
+**Get started.
+Code *something*!**
 **[Image by pch.vector](https://www.freepik.com/free-vector/team-starting-project_7416581.htm) on Freepik.**

 Start doing *something*?
 Teddy, that's pretty vague.
 Do you have any more specific suggestions?
 Sure.
 Here are a few resources that would be an excellent get-your-toes-wet introduction to coding.